 - Pasta primavera: Simmer your favorite frozen vegetables (such as corn, carrots, broccoli, spinach, or a California or Italian blend) with marinara sauce (bottled or homemade).
 Serve over cooked spaghetti or pasta with some grated Parmesan cheese.
 If you wish, heat frozen meatballs or shrimp in the sauce as well.

-- Stir-fry over rice: Stir-fry meat or fish (such as boneless chicken, ground beef, shrimp, or seafood blen), frozen stir-fry vegetables, and soy or stir-fry sauce (bottled or homemade–soy sauce “jazzed up” with garlic, ginger, sesame oil, and sugar to taste).
+- Stir-fry over rice: Stir-fry meat or fish (such as boneless chicken, ground beef, shrimp, or seafood blend), frozen stir-fry vegetables, and stir-fry sauce (bottled or homemade–soy sauce “jazzed up” with garlic, ginger, sesame oil, and sugar to taste).
 Serve over rice.

-- Fried rice or quinoa: Stir and cook eggs in a small amount of oil or butter, add frozen vegetables (peas and carrots are common, but any favorites will do) and stir-fry sauce (bottled or homemade) and heat to simmer.
+- Fried rice or quinoa: Cook scrambled eggs in a small amount of oil or butter, add frozen vegetables (peas and carrots are common, but any favorites will do), and stir-fry sauce (bottled or homemade) and heat to simmer.
 Tossed with cooked rice or quinoa.
 You can also add some cooked meat with the vegetables–Chinese sausage, diced chicken, and shrimp are classics.
-Frozen edamame (young green soybeans) added with the vegetables works, too.

 - Vegetable Soup (with or without protein): Simmer cooked meat, fish or other protein (chicken, meatballs, sausage, shrimp, edamame, diced tofu, etc.) with frozen mixed vegetables, frozen chopped spinach, frozen potatoes, broth or water to cover, Italian seasoning, and salt and pepper to taste.

 - Breakfast Smoothies: frozen fruit (such as berries or peaches), plain or fruit yogurt, and sweetener to taste blended until smooth.